B06SuperLab/TSP_GA/README.md

 # TSP_GA
 Solve Traveling Salesman Problem with Genetic Algorithm.

+(We make the same solution in Python: https://github.com/ysy950803/TSP_GA_PY)

 ## Solutions
 We can get the best solution 108137 in pr76 and 7526 in berlin52.